Afro Tanaka: Film

 A film directed by Daigo Matsui, based on Jōkyō Afro Tanaka story was released on February 18, 2012, by Showgate.
 The theme song of the film is "Yoru wo Koete" by Tsuru.
 Afro Tanaka was released in DVD and Blu-ray by Happinet on August 2, 2012.
-The film also spawned a spin-off: a 10-episodes mini-drama entitled Hōkago Afro Tanaka.
+The film also spawned a spin-off, a 10-episodes mini-drama entitled Hōkago Afro Tanaka.

 Reception

-The Afro Tanaka manga has sold 3.6 million units in Japan as of May 2013.
+The Afro Tanaka manga has sold 3.6 million units in Japan by May 2013.
 In 2008, the third manga series, Jōkyō Afro Tanaka, was nominated in the manga category at the 12th Japan Media Arts Festival Awards.
 The film debuted at number 10 in Japanese theaters.
 Afro Tanaka grossed over $1.8 million in Japan.